Italy's Salvini accuses EU partners of inaction over migrant boat

 "No one will land in Italy without my authorisation," Salvini, of the far-right League party, said in a radio interview.

-The migrants were rescued by the Diciotti vessel overnight on August 15 in a new drama that has sparked a political row within Italy, with former Prime Minister Paolo Gentiloni of the centre-left Democratic Party branding Salvini's handling of the situation a "national disgrace".
+The migrants were rescued by the Diciotti vessel overnight on August 15 in a new drama that has drawn sharp criticism from the left, with former Prime Minister Paolo Gentiloni of the centre-left Democratic Party branding Salvini's handling of the situation a "national disgrace".

 Salvini meanwhile has renewed accusations that fellow EU states are shirking their responsibilities.